redis/redis-doc/topics/data-types-intro.md

 expressing relations between objects.
 For instance we can easily use Redis Sets in order to implement tags.

-A simple way to model this is to have, for every object you want to tag, a Set with all the IDs of the tags associated with the object, and for every tag that exists, a Set of of all the objects tagged with this tag.
+A simple way to model this is to have a Set for every object containing its associated tag IDs, and a Set for every tag containing the object IDs that have that tag.

-For instance if our news ID 1000 is tagged with tag 1,2,5 and 77, we can specify the following two Sets:
+For instance if our news ID 1000 is tagged with tag 1,2,5 and 77, we can specify the following five Sets - one Set for the object's tags, and four Sets for the four tags:

     $ redis-cli sadd news:1000:tags 1
     (integer) 1